 Many of these lesions are probably asymptomatic and may be found incidentally on imaging for other reasons, and have, over the year, been misinterpreted a variety of other lesions (see differential diagnosis below).
-In some individuals these tumours are epileptogenic.
+In some individuals these tumors are epileptogenic.

 Smaller lesions are difficult to identify, but if seen will appear as non-enhancing low attenuation lesions deep to the cortex in the subcortical white matter.